-How I got judgments removed from my credit report.
+How can I delete a judgment from my credit report?

-Initially after I filed for bankruptcy I figured I could get by without having good credit.
-I quickly found out that I was wrong.
+Initially, after I filed for bankruptcy, I figured I could get by without having good credit.
+But I quickly found out that I was wrong.
 Almost everything I wanted to buy depended on me having good credit.
 After getting turned down several times, I decided I needed help.

 Lexington Law helped me take control of my credit.

 I was talking to a friend one day, and he told me to check out Lexington Law.
 I called the number he gave me: (800) 220-0084 and spoke to a credit professional who was very friendly and understanding of my situation.
 That was one of the best financial decisions I have made in my entire life.